ADHD / ADD: How We Diagnose and Treat It

 On the surface, it may seem like Attention Deficit Disorder (ADD) is a fairly easy disorder to diagnose, at least in terms of how it is defined.
 (I will use the abbreviation ADD to describe both ADD and ADHD, to keep things easier to read.)

 Essentially all psychiatric disorders are diagnosed with the DSM-5, the psychiatrist’s “bible”.
 The DSM-5 provides descriptive criteria for diagnosis of the major psychiatric and addiction disorders.

-Therefore, referring to the definition of this disorder in the DSM-5, there is basically a menu of potential symptoms for the various types of ADD which includes:
+The definition of ADD/ADHD in the DSM-5, provides diagnostic guides and identifying criteria aligning with related potential symptoms for the various types of ADD which includes:

 - “Inattentive” type (the most common presentation in adults)